multicatch/homebridge-philipstv-2020-ambilight/README.md

-# Homebridge Platform Plugin Template
+# Philips TV ver 6 with Ambilight - Homebridge Plugin

 This plugin allows you to expose your **Philips TV with API ver.
 6** to HomeKit.